-1.7 Document Organization
+1.6 Document Organization

-This guideline is divided into seven chapters and seven appendices.
+This guideline is divided into four chapters and five appendices.

-- Chapter 1 (Introduction) describes the legislative and policy drivers, relationships with other NIST documents, purpose and scope, audience, assumptions and outlines the organization of this document: - Chapter 2 (Perspectives) describes the rationale, responsibilities and background needed to understand the training methodology; - Chapter 3 (Responsibilities) describes the learning continuum (e.g., IT/cybersecurity awareness, awareness training, specialized role-based training, and education), the model of the continuum and introduces the concept of role-based training; - Chapter 4 (Cybersecurity Continuum) describes the implementation of role-based training, development of training, explains the purposes of the appendices and the roles and responsibilities within an organization and its people; - Chapter 5 (Role-Based Training Methodology) provides a worked example of the methodology; - Chapter 6 (Worked Example) describes methods of evaluating the role-based training; - Chapter 7 (Training Evaluation) addresses methods to evaluate the effectiveness of training; - Appendix A (Functions) contains the functions within the organization and the desired Learning Objectives; - Appendix B (Knowledge and Skills Catalog) contains appropriate knowledge and skills for each knowledge unit; - Appendix C (Roles) contains roles and associated information; - Appendix D (Sample Evaluation Forms) contains recommendations for evaluating training effectiveness; - Appendix E (Glossary) provides the definition for the terms used throughout NIST SP 800-16, "Role-Based Model for Federal Information Technology/Cybersecurity Training"; and - Appendix F (Acronym) provides the acronyms and associated meaning. - Appendix G (References) provides references to National level guidance.
+- Chapter 1 (Introduction) describes the legislative and policy drivers, relationships with other NIST documents, purpose and scope, audience, assumptions and outlines the organization of this document. - Chapter 2 (Perspectives) describes the rationale, responsibilities and background needed to understand the training methodology. - Chapter 3 (Cybersecurity Learning Continuum) describes the learning continuum (e.g., information technology / cyber security awareness, awareness training, specialized role-based training, and education), the model of the continuum and introduces the concept of role-based training. - Chapter 4 (Role-Based Security Training Methodology) describes the implementation of rolebased training, development of training, explains the purposes of the appendices and the roles and responsibilities within an organization and its people. - Chapter 5 (Worked Example) provides a worked example of the methodology. - Chapter 6 (Training Evaluation) describes methods of evaluating the role-based training. - Appendix A (Functions) contains the functions within the organization and the desired Learning Objectives.

+- Appendix B (Knowledge and Skills Catalog) contains appropriate knowledge and skills for each knowledge unit. - Appendix C (Roles) contains roles and associated information - Appendix D (Sample Evaluation Forms) contains recommendations for evaluating training effectiveness. - Appendix E (Glossary) provides the definition for the terms used throughout the document.

-Chapter 2 - Perspectives
+Chapter 2 - Perspective

-Role-Based training is required by FISMA.
-FISMA metrics state that

-"successful performance in this area would require the organization to know the total inventory of persons needing training and the content of training needed based on each person's role, the actual training provided and the user's performance result (usually test results) ... and have a process to address the differences by providing training or removing access rights and responsibilities."

-Furthermore, Role-Based training enhances an organization's security posture through a trained workforce and it increases the individual's readiness to respond to security incidents.
+Role-based training is required by the Federal Information Systems Management Act (FISMA).
+The FISMA metrics state that "successful performance in this area would require the organization to know the total inventory of persons needing training and the content of training needed based on each person's role, the actual training provided and the user's performance result (usually test results), the difference between a and b, and have a process to address the differences by providing training or removing access rights and responsibilities."
+Furthermore, role-based training enhances an organization's security posture through a trained workforce and it increases the individual's readiness to respond to security incidents.

 It is important to understand how the various government directives and guidelines interact with each other, and where the authority lies.
-FISMA is at the apex and represents the congressional mandate for Role-Based training.
-The FIPS are written as implementers, and these include FIPS 200 "Minimum Security Requirements for Federal Information and Information Systems" and FIPS 199 "Standards for Security Categorization of Federal Information and Information Systems".
-Along with the FIPS, NIST SP 800-37 "Guide for Applying the Risk Management Framework to Federal Information Systems", NIST SP 800-53 "Security and Privacy Controls for Federal Information Systems and Organizations", NIST SP 800-18 "Guide for Developing Security Plans for Federal Information Systems," and NIST SP 800-50 "Building an Information Technology Security Awareness and Training Program" provide additional guidance on how to meet FISMA requirements.
-These various documents provide the background, authority and additional resources to assist with the implementation of Role-Based training
+FISMA is at the apex and represents the congressional mandate for role-based training.
+The Federal Information Processing Standards (FIPS) are written as implementers, and these include FIPS 200 and FIPS 199.
+Along with the FIPS, NIST 800-37, NIST 800-53, NIST 800-18 and NIST 800-50 provide additional guidance on how to meet the FISMA requirements.
+These various documents provide the background, authority and additional resources to assist with the implementation of role-based training

-The National Initiative for Cyber Education (NICE) has published a framework for the cyber workforce, including identifying various roles and functions.
-The National Cybersecurity Workforce Framework should be viewed as a bridge between human resources and the IT/cybersecurity departments.
+The National Initiative for Cybersecurity Education (NICE) has published a framework for the cyber workforce, including identifying various roles and functions.
+The NICE workforce framework should be viewed as a bridge between human resources and the cybersecurity departments.
 This bridge allows the Federal Government to have a view into the cyber workforce, and provides a framework on how to educate the workforce.
-This document (NIST SP 800-16, "Role-Based Model for Federal Information Technology/Cybersecurity Training") provides a methodology on how to train the personnel within the Federal workforce that have significant IT/cybersecurity responsibilities.
+Whereas the NICE workforce framework provides a pathway to educating the workforce, this document provides a methodology on how to train the workforce.

 It is important to understand that there is a difference between Education and Training.
 The purpose of education is to provide learning and understanding of a subject; whereas the purpose of training is to ensure the individual can perform (doing) the functions required.
-For example, an aeronautical engineer is educated on the aerodynamics of an aircraft, and a pilot is trained on how to fly the aircraft.
+For example, a pilot is educated on the aerodynamics of an aircraft, and trained on how to fly the aircraft.